Pierre Gustave Toutant Beauregard

 The Louisiana Unification Movement of 1873

-As an ever-increasing Radical Progressive Republican Congress passes laws punishing the South for the War of 1861 - 1865 ~ especially laws that strip both U. S. Citizenship and Voting Rights of all former Southern Confederates and Southern Democrats ~ tensions between Southern Democrats and Republicans rise to a breaking point.
-In the midst of violent, often armed, conflicts during which New Orleanians are shot dead, 100 top black and white citizens of New Orleans pledge to stand up for Equal Rights for all, desegregation of schools and public transportation nationwide.
-In opposition against this movement, states (north and south ~ lead by the Democratic Party) enact "Jim Crow" laws that block all efforts for Equal Rights, black voting rights, and desegregation in the United States of America.
+An ever-increasing Radical Progressive Republican Congress passes laws punishing the South for the War of 1861 - 1865 with laws that strip both U. S. Citizenship and Voting Rights of all former Southern Confederates and Southern Democrats.
+Tensions between Southern Democrats and Republicans rise to a breaking point.
+In the midst of violent, often armed conflicts, during which New Orleanians are shot dead, 100 top black and white citizens of the city pledge to stand up for Equal Rights for all, desegregation of schools and public transportation nationwide.
+In opposition against this movement, states, both north and south, and lead by the Democratic Party, enact "Jim Crow" laws that block all efforts for Equal Rights, black voting rights, and desegregation in the United States of America.

-Within a year, the Unification Movement slipped away into history in the aftermath of the Battle of Liberty Place in New Orleans ~ the first armed "battle" between the Republican and Democratic Parties in America, including the use of artillery against each other.
+Within a year, the Unification Movement slipped away into history in the aftermath of the Battle of Liberty Place in New Orleans, the first armed "battle" between the Republican and Democratic Parties in America, and actually included the use of artillery.
 Confederate veterans fought on both sides of the Battle of Liberty Place as Republicans and Democrats.

 1877 - 1893